MicrosoftEdge/WebView2Feedback/specs/Print.md

 // Function to get print settings for the selected printer.
 // You may also choose get the capabilties from the native printer API, display to the user to get
  // the print settings for the current web page and for the selected printer.
-PrintSettings GetSelectedPrinterPrintSettings(string printerName)
+CoreWebView2PrintSettings GetSelectedPrinterPrintSettings(string printerName)
 {
+  CoreWebView2PrintSettings printSettings = null;
-  PrintSettings printSettings = new PrintSettings();
+  printSettings = WebViewEnvironment.CreatePrintSettings();
-  printSettings.PrintBackgrounds = true;
+  printSettings.ShouldPrintBackgrounds = true;
-  printSettings.HeaderAndFooter = true;
+  printSettings.ShouldPrintHeaderAndFooter = true;

   return printSettings;